andaze/WebCorporate/content/solution/devexpress/index.en.md

 ---
 # DEVEXPRESS

-## UX-focused application development" that enhances the value of services through user satisfaction
+## "UX-focused application development" that enhances the value of services through user satisfaction